 Active Minds Club meets to discuss ways to raise awareness of mental health issues and to help erase the stigmas surrounding them.

 ALANA (African American, Latinx, Asian, Native American & Allies)

-ALANA (African American, Latinx, Asian, Native American, & Allies) is a student alliance that promotes cultural awareness and inclusion with a focus on leadership and college exploration.
-It provides a safe and brave space to help navigate through ALANA-related topics.
-Students are mentored by high school and higher education professionals.
+ALANA (African, Latinx, Asian, Native American, & Allies) is a student alliance that promotes cultural awareness, inclusion, diversity, and leadership.
+It provides a safe and brave space to help navigate through school and life.
 The club meets bi-weekly.